chayanforyou/Standalone-Arduino-AVR-ISP-programmer/README.md

 # GimmeSoul

 GimmeSoul is a standalone programmer for ATmega328P bootloader.
-It can be used to facilitate programming of chips used by [Senaino](https://github.com/TiagoPaulaSilva/Senaino), for example.
+It can be used to facilitate programming of chips used by [Arduino UNO](https://store.arduino.cc/usa/arduino-uno-rev3) and [Senaino](https://github.com/TiagoPaulaSilva/Senaino), for example.